 Once you have at least one portfolio project you can setup your portfolio to display in your WordPress site.
 You can choose between one of the following methods to display your portfolio.

 With Page Builder by SiteOrigin activated, go to any page and click on the Page Builder tab.
 Click the Add Widget button and search for the Post Loop widget.
 Once inserted, edit the widget and select Portfolio from the Template drop-down list.
-Next, click on the Posts Query section and use the Post type drop-down to select Projects.
+Next, click on the Posts Query section usually, you’d need to use the Post type drop-down to select Projects, however in this case, once the Portfolio template has been selected, the portfolio post type will automatically be used.
+This means that the Portfolio template can’t be used for posts, only the portfolio post type.
+Further down you can also make use of the Posts per page setting.
 Finally, click the Done button and publish or update your page.
+The Post Loop widget can be inserted into the Block Editor via the SiteOrigin Layout Block.

 Jetpack offers a shortcode to display your portfolio wherever you’d like

-[portfolio] It is possible to use this shortcode with Unwind but not recommended.
-We’ve styled the shortcode output very similarly to our default blog layout.
-To make use the sortable grid layout you see in the Unwind portfolio demo, please, use one of the methods mentioned above.
+We’ve styled the shortcode output the same as our grid blog layout.
+To make use the sortable grid layout you see in the Unwind portfolio demo, please use either the default URL structure or Post Loop widget method mentioned above.

 If you’ve inserted your portfolio using the Post Loop widget on a page, removing the sidebar or adjust other page settings is easy.
 Simply locate the Page Settings meta box in the right column and adjust the settings as required.